How to Add Multi-Column Classes to Post Forms

 A- A+

-To do this, open an existing Post Form or create a new one.
+• Open an existing form or create a new one.

-Click the Edit option on the first field that you want to put side by side in 2 columns.
+1. Click the Edit option for the first field you want to position side by side.

 The combination of fields could be different types, like Text, Text Area, Names, Email Address, URL, Radio, Drop-downs, and any other.